LeoTianJob/ReactNativeDemoApp/README.md

 7. How to use `redux` in react-native app.
 (Todos & Profile)
 8. How to mix-use local `state` and `redux`.
 (Albums)
 9. How to use [`axios`](https://github.com/axios/axios) to do http request.
-10. How to write Basic UI styles.
+10. How to write Basic UI styles. (**Only tested on iPhone X for now**)

 ## App Functions

 *NOTE: For fast development and saving time purpose, the UI design currently is only tested on iPhone X since I hardcoded some UI values in the styles file.
 Please choose iPhone X simulator for the better effect.*

-*NOTE: The image and gif files could be blocked by some companies' network.
+*NOTE: The image and gif files below could be blocked by some companies' network.
 If so, you can try to use cellular data instead.*

 ### Home Page